Kdyby/Github/docs/en/index.md

 Quickstart
 ==========

-This addon extends [knplabs/github-api](https://packagist.org/packages/knplabs/github-api) and adds support for oauth connection to Github, so you can seamlessly integrate your application with and provide login through Github.
+This addon adds support for oauth connection to Github, so you can seamlessly integrate your application with and provide login through Github.

+You can also communicate with Github's api through this addon.